freeradical13/freeradical13.github.io/index.md

 Chloroplasts in leaves use chlorophyll to perform photosynthesis which uses radiation from the Sun to produce Glucose.
 Chloroplasts have an outer and inner phospholipid bilayer membrane.
 Sacs derived from the inner membrane called thlakoids combine to form grana.
 The fluid inside the gama is the stroma.
 The thylakoid membranes contain the chlorophyll.
 Like Mitochondria, Chloroplasts contain their own DNA and ribosomes.

 The palisade layer contains other cells that perform photosynthesis.

+### DNA Protein Synthesis

+In eukaryotes:

+1. At a sequence of nucleotides called the promoter (sequence TATA), RNA polymerase II and transcription factors split double-stranded DNA and perform transcription downstream from the 5' end.
+1. Transcription: The 3' strand of DNA (called the template strand; the 5' non-template strand is called the coding strand) synthesizes a complementary RNA molecule called pre-messenger RNA (pre-mRNA).
+Nucleotides are transcribed to the 3' end.
+1. Once RNA polymerase II transcribes the polyadenylation sequence (AAUAAA), proteins bind and cut the transcript to finish the pre-mRNA.
+1. An enzyme adds a Guanine nucleotide to the 5' end of the pre-mRNA, bound through a triphosphate, called the [5' cap][].
+An enzyme adds 50-250 additional adenine nucleotides to the 3' end of the pre-mRNA, called the poly-A tail.
+1. The pre-mRNA is made of sets of nucleotides called exons which are needed for translation, and introns which are not.
+A complex called a spliceosome made out of proteins and enzymatic RNA (ribozymes) cuts out the introns and connects the exons together, creating the final mRNA.
+Untranslated regions (UTRs) after the 5' cap and before the poly-A tail are also left in the mRNA.
+1. Translation: mRNA arrives at a ribosome in the cytosol.
+A set of three nucleotides defines a codon which translates to an amino acid.
+Translation begins at an AUG codon.
+As the mRNA molecule moves through the ribosome, a translator RNA (tRNA) with a matching codon (called an anti-codon) attaches its matching amino acid to the polypeptide chain.

 #### Mammals